mrvincentoti/webapp-with-ansible/README.md

 5. Create key pairs on the ansible-ec2
 6. import the public key into the ec2 console (ansible-ec2-pub-key)
 7. launch the remaining 3 servers. keypair: ansible-ec2-pub-key | Security group: ec2-sg
-8. test your connection -> ssh into other ec2 servers using their specific private IPs while on the ansible-ec2
+8. test your connection -> ssh into other ec2 servers using their specific private IPs while on the ansible-ec2 (Note you have to configure ssh connection between the servers)

 #### On Ansible master controller (ansible-ec2)